Skip to main content

 Astaxanthin in Studies: From Eye Health to Lifespan

-Winter is coming, and it's time for an algae tan!
-Meet astaxanthin.
-The carotenoid that has been the focus of extensive research over the past 20+ years, and is recognized as one of the most powerful natural antioxidants.
-It’s shown to be up to 500 times stronger than vitamin E and 6,000 times stronger than vitamin C in neutralizing free radicals!
-It’s also the natural pigment that gives flamingos and salmon (and humans that consume it) their distinctive pink hue, since they consume algae rich in astaxanthin.
-Astaxanthin food sources include wild-caught salmon, lobster, shrimp, crab, or the very best source, which is algae
+[HEALTH] Winter is coming, and you know what that means.
+It’s algae tan time!
+Say hello to astaxanthin.
+The star of 20+ years of research and is one of the most potent natural antioxidants on the planet.
+Studies have found it to be up to 500x more potent than vitamin E and 6,000x stronger than vitamin C at fighting off free radicals!
+It’s also the pigment that gives flamingos and salmon (and humans who eat it) their pink color, as they consume algae high in astaxanthin.
+Good sources include wild-caught salmon, lobster, shrimp, crab, or best of all, algae.

 Eye Health